The coronavirus sweeping the globe has a lot in common with the flu, but it has the potential to be dangerous if not identified quickly, experts say.

-The central Chinese city of Wuhan, where the virus is believed to have emerged from, was placed on lockdown this week in an effort to suppress the outbreak.
+While the central Chinese city of Wuhan, where the virus is believed to have emerged from, was once the epicentre, more than 100 countries now have cases.

 The mysterious lung virus is part of a large family of coronaviruses with a wide range of severity — from deadly strains like Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrom (MERS) to the simple common cold.